Handheld moisture meter aimed at dusty attic insulation below stained roof sheathing while checking for signs of inadequate roof ventilation.

 Large Areas Show Moisture or Mold

 When mold or moisture spreads across large sections of the attic, professional involvement becomes more important.
+Do not disturb large moldy areas, heavily contaminated insulation, or wet materials near electrical components during a basic homeowner inspection.
 Extensive moisture exposure can weaken structural components and increase repair complexity.

 Professional inspection helps determine whether ventilation improvements are necessary to stop ongoing moisture accumulation.